Anvay Naik case: Kin accuse Fadnavis govt of suppressing probe | Law-Order

 The family of interior designer Anvay Naik, who allegedly committed suicide in 2018, on Thursday accused the previous BJP-led Maharashtra government of suppressing the investigation in the case.

-The BJP, however, said the Supreme Court has already given its verdict in the case and cleared the previous government from charges of suppressing the probe.
+The BJP, however, claimed that the Supreme Court has already given its ''verdict'' in the case and cleared the previous government from charges of suppressing the probe.

 Anvay Naik's daughter Adnya and his widow Akshata made the allegation while speaking to reporters at Prabhadevi in central Mumbai.